What Is The Most Effective Mass-Building Triceps Workout?

 Personally, I like pre-exhausting my triceps with pushdowns followed by close grip bench press.
 The feeling I get in my triceps when I do this is simply unreal, and it leaves my triceps sore for days!

 My second favorite triceps exercise is weighted dips.
 I love the looks I get at the gym when I'm doing dips with 85 pounds hanging from my dipping belt.
 The pump I get in my tri's is amazing whenever I perform weighted dips!

 To View Top Selling Dipping Belts Click Here.

-My least favorite tricep exercise is dumbbell kickbacks, as I never get anything out of them.
-I once followed a routine that focused primarily on dumbbell kickbacks as the main tricep exercise, and my triceps didn't grown one bit!
+My least favorite triceps exercise is dumbbell kickbacks, as I never get anything out of them.
+I once followed a routine that focused primarily on dumbbell kickbacks as the main triceps exercise, and my triceps didn't grown one bit!

 Once I began incorporating pre-exhaustion techniques, heavy compounds, and the occasional drop set into my routine, the growth in my triceps and the back of my upper arms skyrocketed!

 Bonus:Who has the largest and most defined triceps on the current IFBB circuit?